PPPPatrick0/AstellKern-DAP-Root-Guide/README.md

 ### 1. Preparation: Enabling ADB
 Since AK devices do not provide an option to enable ADB Debugging in the standard settings, we need to use a custom-made APK to invoke a hidden factory debug menu.
 #### 1) Enable ADB Debugging
-From the Releases section, download EnableAKTestMode(com.now.moov).apk.
-(Available starting from Tag v0.2).
+From the Releases (Tag:Files) section, download all.
-Transfer this APK file to your device's internal storage and install it.
+Transfer EnableAKTestMode(com.now.moov).apk to your device's internal storage and install it.
 Once installed, open the application.
 Tap on "打开DebugSettings", then tap the first button and ensure its text changes to "ADB ENABLED".

 #### 2) Verify the Connection